UofT-DSI/team_project/03_instructional_team/markdown_slides/01_team_project_overview.md

 # Project Requirements

-***There are no requirements for the end of Project 1!***
-However, you should think about the milestones you need to reach in Project 1 to set yourself up for success in Project 2.

 1. Thoroughly understand your data and the business case for your analysis.
 What will the impact of your results be?

 2. Clean your data.
 Be confident in the decisions you have made while doing so (eg. default handling of NULL values).